Landseer dog

 The Landseer is a dog that originated in Canada.
 It is a black-and-white variety of the Newfoundland that is recognised as an independent breed in continental Europe.

 History

-The Newfoundland (and Landseer) are descended from dogs used by fishermen in the Newfoundland and Labrador region of Canada.
+The Landseer ECT is descended from dogs used by fishermen in the Newfoundland and Labrador region of Canada.
 It is believed these dogs are descended from water dogs and livestock guardian dogs imported by Portuguese and Basque fishing vessels.
 In the Victorian era black-and-white Newfoundland dogs were more popular than the solid black coloration, and they were the subject of a number of 19th-century artists including Sydenham Edwards, Philip Reinagle, Samuel Jones, and most famously Edwin Landseer, whose name was used to describe black-and-white Newfoundlands as early as 1896.